-- Honours degree in civil or maritime engineering, oceanography, marine science, environmental science or similar plus preferably experience in coastal processes, GIS or GPS surveying;
+- Honours degree in civil or maritime engineering, oceanography, environmental science or similar plus five years’ relevant experience;

-Knowledge and experience in oceanography, marine science, geography and environmental science are essential requirements for this role.
+Knowledge and experience of the coastal environment, underlying processes at work and associated monitoring techniques are essential requirements for this role.

 We value our staff and offer an excellent working environment, employee rewards and benefits include: